sambhavhere17/Delta/README.md

 # Delta
-This is a Delta Web design
+This is a Delta Web design.